Ron is a student of African American history. His writing highlights the stories of people who overcame prejudice to achieve great things.

 Lincoln, the Constitutionalist

 Abraham Lincoln hated slavery.
-He claimed in an 1858 speech at Chicago to hate it “as much as any Abolitionist.”
+In an 1858 speech in Chicago, he claimed to hate it "as much as any Abolitionist."

 Yet Lincoln was no abolitionist.
 He wanted slavery to end, but that was never his first priority.
 Here’s how he explained his position in an 1864 letter to Albert G. Hodges, a Kentucky newspaper editor: